Delicious Traditional Guernsey Bean Jar Recipe

 1 decent sized pork hock with fat on and bone in, (you can also use a pigs trotter instead).

-One or two large onions depending on size of your crock pot or dish.
+1 or 2 large onions depending on size of your crock pot or dish.

-A French Stick loaf to eat it with.
+A French Stick loaf and Guernsey butter to serve iwith it.

-1) First cover your dried beans in cold water in a pan and soak for 24 hours.
+1) First cover your dried beans in cold water in a pan and soak overnight before rinsing thoroughly under running water.

-2) Day two, place some of the soaked beans into the bottom of your casserole dish.
+2) Place a third of the soaked beans into the bottom of your casserole dish.

-3) Dice up your carrots and onions into relatively small pieces.
+3) Peel your carrots and onions and dice into relatively small pieces.

-4) Add some of the diced vegetables to the beans already in your dish.
+4) Add a third of the diced vegetables to the beans already in your dish.